 You must remember that every single piece of content you release is different, and although you have a content distribution plan, not every piece of content turn out to hit the mark.

-For example, a research article, with an eye-catching headline made using Boom Essays, that costs over $10,000 to create and produce, with research and man-hours, is going to require a lot more distribution effort and resources for a good ROI than a 500-word blog post.
+For example, a research article, with an eye-catching headline might cost over $10,000 to create and produce, with research and man-hours, is going to require a lot more distribution effort and resources for a good ROI than a 500-word blog post.

 When creating your content distribution workflow, it’s sometimes best to divide up your channels in the type of content that are available and by content type.